dmbarbour/glas/docs/GlasModules.md

 ## Package Managers

 A mature Glas system is likely to involve thousands of packages, with many versions per package.
-Thus, we must share dependencies where feasible, avoid unnecessary downloads, and ensure all the packages work together - compatible types and successful integration tests.
+This environment presents a significant challenge for configuration management, reproducible computation, and effective sharing between users.

-The Nix package manager seems a good fit for Glas.
-Like Glas, Nix views packages as values.
-I would like to support use of Nix with Glas.
-This may benefit from some compiler support regarding how packages are located within the filesystem.
+The Nix package manager is a good fit for Glas.
+Like Glas, Nix views packages as values with purely functional computation.
+I propose to use Nix as the initial package manager for Glas.
+This may benefit from some compiler support regarding how packages are located in the filesystem.

 ## Distributions

-A distribution is a collection of packages, containing one version of each package.
+A distribution contains one version of each package.

 A benefit of distibutions is that they greatly simplify health metrics: all packages within the distribution can be typed and tested to work cohesively, and developers can test proposed updates against multiple target distributions.

-The primary challenge of distributions is their massive scale.
-A mature distribution with ten thousand packages is too large for a normal user to download.
-It may be feasible to model distributions as metadata over versioned packages.
+The challenge of distributions is their massive scale.
+A mature distribution with ten thousand packages is too large for a developer or user to download.
+At most, we can easily download metadata about distribution versions, or generate versioned packages from a distribution.

+I would like for Glas systems to support distributions as the basis for sharing and updating packages and applications within a community or company.
+I'm still considering convenient and effective ways to achieve this goal.

 ## Managing Namespace